MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_metadataaction.md

 ms.service: information-protection
 ms.topic: reference
 ms.author: mbaldwin
-ms.date: 11/14/2022
+ms.date: 03/30/2023
 ---

 # class MetadataAction
-An Action that adds metadata information to the content.
+An [Action](undefined) that adds metadata information to the content.

 ## Summary
  Members                        | Descriptions
 --------------------------------|---------------------------------------------
-public const std::vector&lt;std::string&gt;& GetMetadataToRemove() const  |  Get the list of names of metadata that should be removed from content. public const std::vector&lt;MetadataEntry&gt;& GetMetadataToAdd() const  |  Get the metadata name/value pairs that should be added to the content.
+public const std::vector\<std::string\>& GetMetadataToRemove() const  |  Get the list of names of metadata that should be removed from content. public const std::vector\<MetadataEntry\>& GetMetadataToAdd() const  |  Get the metadata name/value pairs that should be added to the content.

 ## Members